buildmotion/architect-blueprint/architect-blueprint-presentation.md

 ## Building Scalable and Maintainable Web Applications

 <!-- Speaker note:
-Start with a personal story a challenging project.
-Set the stage for why scalable and maintainable architecture is crucial.

 - The technology stack does not matter – you can write a good or a bad application in any technology stack!
 - Financial Tech, Medical, Messaging Platforms, Medical Device, Travel, Attendee Registration, Destination Travel, Ad Platform, Payment Systems, etc.